2200082/minima/about.md

 permalink: /about/
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)
+This website was created as part of a project for the course "Navigating the Digital World" at the University of Essex in the autumn semester 2022.
+The whole project was themed “How are digital identities connected to existential risks?” and the aim was to explore digital identities, existential risks and critical thinking.

-You can find the source code for Minima at GitHub:
+You can find the source code for this Website Layout "Minima" at GitHub:
 [jekyll][jekyll-organization] /
 [minima](https://github.com/jekyll/minima)